Watch: Provide Feedback to Mechanic ACS Drafts by June 15

 To get the most out of reviewing the proposed revision and to provide actionable feedback:

-2. Review the ACS draft recommendation in sequence:
+• Review the Draft Mechanic ACS Rev A recommendation in sequence:

-4. Submit feedback by June 15.
+• Submit feedback by June 15.
 ATEC welcomes all comments, including areas that work well, items needing clarification, and any elements that may appear misaligned with training, testing, or industry expectations.
-Use the form to provide specific feedback or email crystal.maguire@atec-amt.org
+Use the feedback form to provide specific feedback or email crystal.maguire@atec-amt.org

 ATEC appreciates the continued engagement and expertise of the aviation maintenance community as we work collaboratively to strengthen mechanic certification standards for the future workforce.
-All of this information as well as ongoing news and background is available on the Mechanic ACS Initiative Landing Page.
+All of this information as well as ongoing news and background is available at the link below.

 Mechanic ACS Landing Page